-If you’re a first time feature filmmaker, you do not need a gazillion dollars to join the feature club.
+Thanks to enhancements in production technology, you no longer need a gazillion dollars to make a feature.
 But you will need to learn how to replace money with ginormous creatively.
-And once your screenplay is complete, then the next step in the filmmaking process is your initial breakdown and schedule.
+Once your screenplay is complete, the next step in the filmmaking process is your initial breakdown and schedule.

 Breaking down the script means you go through your screenplay, number each scene and highlight each element, including locations, characters, props, make up, wardrobe, picture vehicles and special FX…

 My producer friend Forrest Murray always says the script, schedule and budget are the same document.
 You’ll need all three to make a movie… But in the process, if you change one document, you’re actually changing all three.

 After you highlight each element, you’ll want to figure out when you want to shoot your movie and how long you plan to shoot.
 You can determine this by choosing how many pages you want to shoot per day.
 Decide if you want to shoot 5 days on and 2 days off, or 6 days on and 1 day off.

 Keep in mind that everything in the script will impact your budget.
 There is production management software for this.
 And if you’re still writing your script, Final Draft offers an add-on called Tagger.
 Tagger allows you to go through the script and pick out elements and highlight them in various colors.